A local family's storage unit was broken into, resulting in Christmas presents and more being stolen

 MUSCATINE — Despite it being almost springtime, one local family has had a recent incident with a true Grinch.

-A Muscatine resident shared Monday morning that someone had broken into the storage shed that she and her family rent out.
+A Muscatine resident shared Monday morning that someone had broken into the storage unit that she and her family rent out.

 “We’ve never had someone break into our home or steal any of our belongings before, so this is heartbreaking,” said Paige Miller.

-Miller’s family — her fiancé and their six children — began renting out their storage unit with Behind Burger King storage in August when they began looking for a bigger home.
+Miller’s family — her fiancé and their six children — began renting a storage unit with Behind Burger King storage in August when they started looking for a larger home.

 “We got a storage shed to put a lot of the stuff we didn’t need in the house at this time,” she said.